-The youth offending service (YOS) has an exciting opportunity for anyone who would like to work on a voluntary basis with young people who are involved in, or are at risk of, offending behaviour.
+The youth justice service has an exciting opportunity for anyone who would like to work on a voluntary basis with young people who are involved in, or are at risk of, offending behaviour.

 A panel meeting takes place after a young person commits an offence and has been to court.
 This is facilitated by a panel of three volunteers.
 It is the responsibility of the panel members to play an active role in determining what intervention is suitable for the young person through a restorative process, to avoid further offending and make amends for the offence that has been committed.